-Fiat 500 electric interior & comfort
+Fiat 500 electric interior, dashboard & comfort

 Mid-range electric Fiat 500s come with a good list of standard equipment, and while there are some cheaper materials in some areas, on the whole the electric hatchback feels well built